Disaccharide

-The joining of monosaccharides into a double sugar happens by a condensation reaction, which involves the elimination of a water molecule from the functional groups only.
+The joining of monosaccharides into a double sugar happens by a condensation reaction, shown here in the case of two hexoses:

 Breaking apart a double sugar into its two monosaccharides is accomplished by hydrolysis with the help of a type of enzyme called a disaccharidase.
 As building the larger sugar ejects a water molecule, breaking it down consumes a water molecule.
 These reactions are vital in metabolism.
 Each disaccharide is broken down with the help of a corresponding disaccharidase (sucrase, lactase, and maltase).

 Classification

 There are two functionally different classes of disaccharides: